 If you have a Netherlands-based American Express Platinum card (apply here) you get complimentary Priority Pass and Privium Plus membership included.

-Note, due to the ongoing situation at Schiphol airport, there are delays with registering and activating Privium membership.
+Note, due to the ongoing situation at Schiphol airport, there is a waitlist for registering and activating Privium membership.

 Members can access the lounges as long as they can show a departing or arriving boarding pass.
 Guests are charged at €30 per person and any children must be 12 or over.